linuxfoundation/lfevents/web/wp-content/plugins/agent-prompt-block/readme.txt

 = Block settings =

 * **Button label** — text on the pill, e.g. "Discuss the program with your agent".
-* **Context URL** — a URL the assistant should read first.
-Defaults to the current page.
-The prompt is prefixed with "Load the contents of <url> into this chat's context."
-Point this at a plain-text or Markdown export where one exists, since assistants parse those more reliably than HTML.
-* **Prompt text** — what the assistant should do once it has the context.
+* **Prompt text** — the full prompt sent to the assistant, verbatim.
 Required; the block renders nothing without it.
+Edit the placeholders in the default text to point at the event homepage and schedule.
 * **Assistants** — which providers to list.
 Claude and ChatGPT are enabled by default.
 * **Show "Copy prompt"** — adds a button that copies the raw prompt to the clipboard.